Lynxmotion/LSS-ROS2-Robot-Dynamics/lss-robots.md

   - https://www.newegg.com/p/1B4-08DB-000N7

-# CONTROL ALGORITHM
-There is confusion between target state and limb state/request - er, whatever.
-Also target and thus trajectory get's out of sync with sensed state so something is missing in the target update loop.
-We need to simplify the control structure and develop the rules of how target state is synced with sensed state.
-* In update loop, look at limb control mode (Limp, Holding, etc):
-	- if limp, then target follows current.state
-	- if holding, then target follows limb target and requires IK
-	- others?
-* Base should always updated from current?
-Since limbs will determine base orientation I think it makes sense that quickly sensed base should follow any intended base target command.
-So if we command base pose...IK will update limb targets, but how do we then expect sensed base to hit commanded base?
-  	- I think base must be an Effector, like limb...so we command the base as effector, it doesnt update target though, only through IK and joint updates does it feed back through sensed state and then to target state.
-* Control component should copy limbs (refs) and then (later) an action can exist to create temp limbs.
-Model will only ever contain the URDF defined limbs but the user can create and control temp/new ones.
-  	- Means all model publish or Limb functions would need to be refactored out or something - maybe not a bad thing.
-Create broadcaster classes.
-* Have a rigidity control per axis per limb.
-Each joint's stiffness will then be controlled based on the joint axis.
-Can have moving and holding stiffness.

 # SCHOOL DEMO
 - Finish walking algorithm
-- Remove reliance on Desktop
 - auto start Ros2 controllers
     - see this file for one way to start ros2 controllers
     - https://github.com/ros-planning/moveit2/blob/main/moveit_ros/moveit_servo/launch/servo_cpp_interface_demo.launch.py